-GES402P • Perspectives on Christian Marriage (fall, interim, spring) 3 credits An analysis of the central issues involved in making a wise decision concerning Christian marriage.
+GES402P • Perspectives on Christian Marriage (yearly, term varies) 3 credits

+An analysis of the central issues involved in making a wise decision concerning Christian marriage.
 Topics include: what the Bible says about marriage; whether or not marriage is for you; family of origin concerns; premarital factors associated with marital stability; and planning for success.
 Prerequisites: Senior standing; [GES110; THE201; Comparative Systems (G) course; Nature of Persons (N) course] or [GES246; Comparative Systems (G) course; Nature of Persons (N) course].

-GES403P • Theatre: A Mirror to Society (fall, interim, spring) 3 credits
+GES403P • Theatre: A Mirror to Society